MariiaUsoltseva/master_thesis/README.md

 ## Description

-Codes for the master's thesis titled "Effect of COral Reefs on Wave Energy and Wave Height"
+Codes for the master's thesis titled "Effect of Coral Reefs on Wave Energy and Wave Height"

 ## Codes included